How many candidates can I have in a room for the Listening examination?

 When do we hold the Speaking test?

-The examination dates for Speaking tests are available in the Exam Timetable for your administrative zone.
+The examination dates for Speaking test are available in the Exam Timetable for your administrative zone.

 When will I receive the materials for the Speaking test?

-If you do not submit estimated entries, we will not be able to send your early question papers and pre-release materials until we have received your final entries.
-You may not have the necessary materials to carry out assessments at the specified time.
+If you do not submit estimated entries, we will not be able to send the Speaking test materials to you until we have received your final entries.
+This may result in you not having the necessary materials to carry out Speaking Tests at the specified time.

 How should I record my candidates and present the sample for external moderation?

-The speaking tests selected for the sample to send to Cambridge for external moderation should then be transferred to either a USB stick, CD or DVD, which must be clearly identified with your centre number, the syllabus code and the component code.
+The speaking tests selected for the sample to send to Cambridge International for external moderation should then be transferred to either a USB stick or CD, which must be clearly identified with your centre number, the syllabus code and the component code.
 These must be sent with the relevant paperwork.

-When you have completed your Speaking tests you should despatch the necessary paperwork and recorded samples for external moderation to Cambridge for moderation as soon as possible and must arrive at Cambridge by the date specified in the Cambridge Handbook.
+When you have completed your Speaking tests you should despatch the necessary paperwork and recorded samples for external moderation to Cambridge International for moderation as soon as possible and must arrive at Cambridge International by the date specified on the samples database.
 Do not wait until the end of the examination period before sending us these items.

 For more information and materials on this syllabus, please visit our School Support Hub here.